Found injured or sick wildlife?

 Trust that the parents will come and continue to feed their offspring.
 Alternatively, you can also use a berry basket and line it with grass, if the nest is too broken or can’t be zip-tied to anything.

-Please note: Interior Wildlife does NOT rehabilitate songbirds in Summerland
+Please note: Interior Wildlife does NOT rehabilitate songbirds (baby or adult).

 Picture source: "Nests, Eggs and Nestlings of North American Birds" by Baicich & Harrison